 On November 26, 2019, one of our wholly owned subsidiaries acquired certain assets and assumed certain liabilities of N&S, a distributor of air conditioning, heating and plumbing products operating from seven locations in New York and Connecticut.
-The purchase price was composed of cash consideration of \$12.0 million, the issuance of 22,435 shares of Common stock having a fair value of \$4.0 million and the payment of certain indebtedness.
+The purchase price was composed of cash consideration of \$12.0 million, the issuance of 22,435 shares of Common stock having a fair value of \$3.9 million, net of a discount for lack of marketability, and the repayment of certain indebtedness.

 On August 1, 2019, Carrier Enterprise I acquired substantially all the HVAC assets and assumed certain of the liabilities of PPI, an HVAC distributor operating from 19 locations in Pennsylvania, New Jersey, and Delaware, for \$85.0 million less certain average revolving indebtedness.
-Consideration for the net purchase price consisted of \$10.0 million in cash, 372,543 shares of Common stock having a fair value of \$58.3 million, net of a discount for lack of marketability, and the payment of certain average revolving indebtedness.
+Consideration for the net purchase price consisted of \$10.0 million in cash, 372,543 shares of Common stock having a fair value of \$58.3 million, net of a discount for lack of marketability, and the repayment of certain average revolving indebtedness.
 Carrier contributed cash of \$17.0 million to Carrier Enterprise I in connection with the acquisition of PPI.